dhis2/dhis2-android-docs/content/capture-app/app-android-settings-configuration.md

 Program visualizations are displayed in the search screen (Analytics tab) in tracker programs or in the list screen (Analytics tab) in event programs of the android app.

-All items available are first created in the Data visualizer or Line Listing (**New 2.4**) app in DHIS2 and configured in the Android Settings app.
+All items available are first created in the Data visualizer or Line Listing (**v2.4**) app in DHIS2 and configured in the Android Settings app.

 > **Note:**
 >